QuantumMechanics/XEMsign/README.md

 <b>As the wallet password is exposed you shouldn't store any funds on it !</b>

 To insure maximum security, you can deploy as many XEMsign as you need cosignatures but preferably on different computers in different locations.
-And do not use these computers for surfing the net.
+And do not use those computers for surfing the net.